MartinStokholm/NGK_Repo/jour4/webServerExercise.md

 Notice how the structs are encapsulating the template function "json_io" which is where the mapping of key value pairs are done.
 This will not be needed right now, but in later parts, where we instead of static html responses, are creating responses with dto's (data transfer objects).

 ## Routing of http method and URL
-In the server_handler function we add a http_get to the router where we specify the URL and method for handling the request.
+In the forementioned server_handler function we now add a http_get to the router where we specify the URL and method for handling the request.
 The code snippet below shows how this is done:
 ```Cpp
 auto server_handler(weather_data_collection_t & weather_data_collection)
 {